ReznoRMichael/hollow-knight-completion-check/README.md

 * 2021-01-19:

   — Changed the site address to GitHub Pages using https.
 Now the site is published directly from the GitHub source.
-This should fix the problem for some people who were not able to visit the previous webpage.
+This should fix the problem for some people who were not able to visit the previous webpage, as well as the "this site is not safe" notifications in some browsers.

 * 2020-12-27: